Skip to content

 Commit Workflows

 Sase provides three unified workflows for landing code changes: commit, propose, and pull request.
-All three share the same CLI command (sase commit), the same CommitWorkflow orchestrator, and the same VCS provider abstraction, but differ in what they produce and how they track the result.
+All three share the same commit CLI command (sase stitch create), the same CommitWorkflow orchestrator, and the same VCS provider abstraction, but differ in what they produce and how they track the result.

 Overview